Defiant Toddler: Causes And Tips To Deal With Them

 1. What are the potential long-term consequences of not addressing a toddler’s defiant behavior?

 If a toddler’s defiant or uncooperative behavior is not addressed and they continue to have their way, it may be troublesome and negatively affect them as they grow.
 Discipline teaches children to show responsible behavior and self-control, and they learn to take responsibility for their actions (5).
-Therefore, if a defiant toddler is not appropriately disciplined, it may affect their behavior and relationship with others.
+Therefore, if appropriate toddler discipline is not implemented, it may affect their behavior and relationship with others.

 2. Are there any age-appropriate techniques for disciplining a defiant toddler?